-Services that are covered for you What you must pay when you get these services in-network and out-of-network Prosthetic devices and related supplies \$16 copayment for each Medicare-covered prosthetic Devices (other than dental) that replace all or part of a body device, including replacement part or function.
-These include, but are not limited to: or repairs of such devices, and colostomy bags and supplies directly related to colostomy related supplies.^{††} care, pacemakers, braces, prosthetic shoes, artificial limbs, \$16 copayment for each and breast prostheses (including a surgical brassiere after a mastectomy).
-Includes certain supplies related to prosthetic Medicare-covered orthotic devices, and repair and/or replacement of prosthetic device, including replacement or repairs of such devices, and devices.
-Also includes some coverage following cataract related supplies.^{††} removal or cataract surgery - see "Vision services" later in this section for more detail.
+Services that are covered for you What you must pay when you get these services in-network and out-of-network Prosthetic and orthotic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+These include, but are not limited to testing, fitting, or training in the use of prosthetic and orthotic devices; as well as: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+Includes certain supplies related to prosthetic and orthotic devices, and repair and/or replacement of prosthetic and orthotic devices.
+Also includes some coverage following cataract removal or cataract surgery - see "Vision services" later in this section for more detail. \$16 copayment for each Medicare-covered prosthetic device, including replacement or repairs of such devices, and related supplies. ^{††} \$16 copayment for each Medicare-covered orthotic device, including replacement or repairs of such devices, and related supplies. ^{††} You pay these amounts until you reach the out-of-pocket maximum.
+Pulmonary rehabilitation services Comprehensive programs of pulmonary rehabilitation are covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order for pulmonary rehabilitation from the doctor treating the chronic respiratory disease.
+Medicare covers up to two (2) one-hour sessions per day, for up to 36 lifetime sessions (in some cases, up to 72 lifetime sessions) of pulmonary rehabilitation services. \$15 copayment for each Medicare-covered pulmonary rehabilitative visit.
 You pay these amounts until you reach the out-of-pocket maximum.
-Pulmonary rehabilitation services \$15 copayment for each Medicare-covered pulmonary Comprehensive programs of pulmonary rehabilitation are rehabilitative visit. covered for members who have moderate to very severe chronic obstructive pulmonary disease (COPD) and an order You pay these amounts until for pulmonary rehabilitation from the doctor treating the you reach the out-of-pocket chronic respiratory disease.
-Medicare covers up to two (2) maximum. one-hour sessions per day, for up to 36 lifetime sessions (in some cases, up to 72 lifetime sessions) of pulmonary rehabilitation services.